blockchaintp/hyperledger-brooklyn-sawtooth/docs/getting-started.md

 - Replace the value of each security group ID (`sg-xxxxxx`) with the ID of security group that you created

 When you are finished making these edits, click "Add to Catalog."

+**NOTE**: If you are using the example yaml file you will need to create or provide a security group per location.

 ### Deploy Your Sawtooth Platform